 Students serving Lunch Detention will receive a Lunch Detention slip from a teacher or administrator to take home to their parents.
 Students are to report to the assigned Lunch Detention room for the entire lunch period.
-Student will be given an assignment to work on during the lunch detention.
 Lunch Detention students will be last to go through the lunch line.
-Students displaying poor behavior or not working during lunch detention will be assigned an After-School Detention.
+Students displaying poor behavior during lunch detention will be assigned an After- School Detention.